I’m an XR artist. I blend storytelling, illustration, animation, audio, interactive, and the physical world into immersive art experiences.

 After receiving my BA in Interactive Multimedia my career has gone on to encompass a diverse scale of clients (from Fortune 100 companies to individuals) and work environments (from global advertising agencies to startups).
 Over the years, I’ve been lucky enough to create a wide range of interesting and innovative interactive experiences: mobile games (using responsive art and audio), global cross-media campaigns (including virtual worlds), interactive museum exhibits, UI/UX for AI-generated experiences, and AR/VR experiences.

-Some better-known organizations that I’ve worked with include Adobe, Snap, The Art Institute of Chicago, Highlights for Children, Norton, Allstate, Mini, and Harley Davidson.
+Some better-known organizations that I’ve worked with include Adobe, Snap, Meta, The Art Institute of Chicago, Highlights for Children, Art Station, Northwestern University’s AI Lab, Norton, Allstate, Mini, and Harley Davidson.
 In 2020, I was selected to be an AR artist-in-resident at Adobe.
 I’m one of few lucky creators that are currently developing for Snap’s Spectacles.
 My artwork has been exhibited in Paris, Chicago, San Francisco, Atlanta, Vancouver, and Portland.
 To learn more about my web/app-based interactive work, check out Clockworkbird.